mbroz/cryptsetup/CONTRIBUTING.md

 Alternatively (for trivial changes), you can send a patch to [cryptsetup mailing list](mailto:cryptsetup@lists.linux.dev).

 Please do not write personal emails with questions or patches to maintainers and developers.

+Please refrain from submissions that you haven't thoroughly understood, reviewed, and tested.
+Please disclose if your contribution was AI-generated.
+Descriptions and comments should be made by you.

 ### Project structure
 Cryptsetup projects include a libcryptsetup library, tools, token plugins, documentation, and a test suite.